bjamturley/MedSchoolAtlas/Biochemistry/PDC and KREBS (TCA).md

 - Abnormal eye movements
 - Seizure
 # Krebs (TCA) cycle
 This will take the acetyl-CoA from the PDC and make energy with it.
-The rate acetyl-CoA can be used **depends on the availability of TCA intermediates** (aka, oxaloacetate).
+The rate acetyl-CoA can be used **depends on the availability of TCA intermediates** (e.g., oxaloacetate).

 **Carbons**: 66544444
 *Six, six, five, and five fours*